grafana/grafana/docs/sources/permissions/dashboard-folder-permissions.md

 ## Permission levels

-Grafana has three permission levels that can be assigned regardless of organization role.
+Grafana has three permission levels that can be assigned.
+These permissions are separate from [organization roles]({{< relref "organization_roles.md">}}).

-- **Admin -** Can edit and create dashboards and edit permissions.
-Can also add, edit, and delete folders.
+- **Admin -** Can create, edit, or delete dashboards.
+Can create, edit, and delete folders.
+Can also change dashboard and folder permissions.
-- **Edit -** Can edit and create dashboards. _Cannot_ edit folder/dashboard permissions, or add, edit, or delete folders.
+- **Edit -** Can create and edit dashboards. _Cannot_ change folder or dashboard permissions, or add, edit, or delete folders.
-- **View -** Can only view existing dashboards/folders.
+- **View -** Can only view existing dashboards and folders.

 ## Grant folder permissions